|CROC Premium Infrared 1 ½” Flat Iron||Check Price|

 For this reason, I wish it came with a heat resistant mat to place the tool on while styling, though you can always get one separately.

-- Premium black titanium plates + infrared technology leave hair moisturized and smooth
+- Premium black titanium plates + far infrared leave hair moisturized and smooth

 - Ceramic heater maintains even heating